jhuiry8/brain/docs/README.md

 #### Connecting to a Realm

+> [!IMPORTANT]
-To join a Realm that your Minecraft account has been invited to, you can pass a `realms` object with a selector function like below.
+> To join a Realm that your Minecraft account has been invited to, you can pass a `realms` object with a selector function like below.

 ```js
 const client = mineflayer.createBot({